 I have a confession to make: I can’t stop smelling my fingers.
-You see, since I got back from the Republic of Georgia, I’ve been sprinkling khmeli suneli on everything, and it’s so bewitchingly fragrant that it’s gotten, quite literally, under my skin.
+You see, ever since I got back from Georgia (the country), I’ve been sprinkling khmeli suneli on everything, and it’s so bewitchingly fragrant that it’s gotten, quite literally, under my skin.

 I followed my nose to the nearest spice stall, ringed by pyramids of colorful powders, each tagged in curlicued Georgian scrawl.
 I must have looked helpless.
 “You buy Georgian spice?” the vendor cooed in English, sizing me up as a tourist in an instant.
 “Try khmeli suneli, my special mix—okay for everything,” she said, thrusting a palmful of yellow-green powder toward my nostrils.
 I took a whiff and salivated instantly.
 Toasty, fresh, floral, and tart all at once, it encapsulated the kaleidoscopic Georgian palate that had won me over.
 I bought a pound.